Temple University Contact Information

 - Temple University Course Equivalents (note: Temple uses a 3 digit code not 4 digit code like Bucks (ex.
 COMP110 is COM110 in the system)

 2: Choose Bucks County Community College in the list of schools.

 3: When searching for a course start typing in the search box, the list on the screen will auto-populate with the closest matches.

 4: Not all schools are represented on the list.
 The course evaluation is still dependent upon the major/school/college within Temple.

 Core-to-Gen Ed Agreement with Bucks

-- Submit the Dual Admissions Intent to Enroll form to the Office of Admissions at Bucks by the time they complete 30 college-level credits to include those credits from other universities or colleges.
+- Submit the Temple University Intent Form to the Office of Admissions at Bucks by the time they complete 30 college-level credits to include those credits from other universities or colleges.

 - Earn an associate degree with a minimum final GPA of 2.3 at the time of graduation from Bucks to include the GPA form other universities and colleges atended.

 - Enroll at Temple within one year of graduation from Bucks.